YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/01_cli.rst

 As with the test command, the output is written to a file: ``{app-dir}/artifacts/jslint/``

-For linting mojits, you use the following:
+For linting mojits, use the following:

 ``$ mojito jslint mojit <mojit-path>``